- Docs

 - The Antigravity guide uses them in the Google Gemini 3 Pro IDE.

-- The SDK docs cover typed calls in TypeScript, Python, and PHP.
+- The SDK docs cover typed calls in TypeScript, Python, PHP, and C#.

 - The AI chatbot tutorial builds a multi-domain chatbot on the same servers.